 where now $M$ is a $(N_1 + N_2) \times (N_1 + N_2) $ complex supermatrix and $\Str$ is the supertrace.
 The details are given in section \ref{sec:super}.

-On the other hand, a number of different matrix models have been studied in gauge theory, more precisely in the study of certain topological and supersymmetric gauge theories in three-manifolds such as Seifert manifolds.
-The simplest case is that of $\cS^{3}$, where the partition function of $U(N) $ Chern-Simons theory, admits the expression \cite{Marino:2002fk}
+On the other hand, a number of different matrix models have been studied in gauge theory, more precisely in the study of certain topological and supersymmetric gauge theories in compact three-manifolds such as Seifert manifolds.
+The simplest case is that of $\cS^{3}$, where the partition function of $U(N) $ Chern--Simons theory, admits the expression \cite{Marino:2002fk}

-with $g_{s}$ a coupling constant, which can be related to the level $k\in \Z$ of Chern--Simons theory by $g_{s}=\frac{2\pi i}{N+k}$.
+with $g_{s}$ a coupling constant, which can be related to the level $k\in \Z$ of Chern--Simons theory by $g_{s}=\frac{2\pi \I }{N+k}$.
 A review of early results is \cite{Marino:2005book}.
 The matrix model description can also be obtained and further understood by using different types of localization of the path integral \cite{BeasleyWitten:2005,BlauThompson:2006,Kallen:2011}.

-Interestingly, expressions such as \eqref{eq:sinhCS}, or generalizations thereof, with Schur polynomial insertions, describing then Wilson loop observables in the Chern-Simons theory, are completely solvable, even for finite $N$, in terms of standard random matrix theory methods \cite {Tierz:2002,DolivetTierz:2006,RomoTierz:2011}.
+Interestingly, expressions such as \eqref{eq:sinhCS}, or generalizations thereof, with Schur polynomial insertions, describing then Wilson loop observables in the Chern--Simons theory, are completely solvable, even for finite $N$, using standard random matrix theory methods \cite {Tierz:2002,DolivetTierz:2006,RomoTierz:2011}.
 We will give an interpretation of the LSZ matrix model in terms of probabilities in the random matrix description of the observables of $U(N)$ Chern--Simons theory on $\cS^{3}$.
 This type of probability is a classical object in random matrix theory \cite{Mehta:2004} and typically computed via a Fredholm determinant.
-For this family of models, such probabilities have also been studied \cite{Nishigaki:1999}, in the context of what is known as critical statistics (statistics interpolating between Poisson and the classical Wigner--Dyson behaviour).
-However, we will be naturally lead to the consideration of atypically large fluctuations instead (like for the GUE model \cite {DeanMajumdar}, only the model \eqref{eq:sinhCS} is a $q$-deformation of the GUE) rather than any bulk spectral quantity.
+For this family of models, such probabilities have also been studied, in the context of what is known as critical statistics \cite{muttalib1993new,Nishigaki:1999} (statistics interpolating between Poisson and Wigner--Dyson behaviour).
+However, we will be naturally lead to the consideration of atypically large fluctuations instead (like for the GUE model \cite{DeanMajumdar}, only the model \eqref{eq:sinhCS} is a $q$-deformation of the GUE) rather than any bulk spectral quantity.
 In addition, we shall see that different insertions of external matrices $E,\tilde{E}$ will be related to different Chern--Simons observables.